opc-cpvp/sondage-survey-external/README.md

 	The question level overwrites the survey level

 2)	The code to build the error box at the top of the page when thre is errors is in SurveyInit.js in function buildErrorMessage.
-	There is probably a better to handle the construction of the <section>, specially for multilanguage sites but for now it is working.
+	There is probably a better to handle the construction of the "section", specially for multilanguage sites but for now it is working.

 ### Localization notes